Committee on Educational Affairs

 · Executive Editor, Hematology

-· Member, Committee on Practice – term congruent with term on parent committee
+· Member, Committee on Practice – term congruent with service on parent committee

-· Senior and Junior Editors of in-production edition of ASH-SAP
+· Senior and Associate Executive Editors of in-production edition of ASH-SAP

-Members of the Committee on Educational Affairs are required to attend two meetings per year: one in the summer at ASH Headquarters and one during the ASH annual meeting.
+Members of the Committee on Educational Affairs are required to attend two meetings per year: one held virtually in January, and one in-person at ASH Headquarters in the summer.

-The Chair of the Committee on Educational Affairs serves as a liaison member of the Program Committee and Annual Meeting Accredited Education Committee and is expected to attend the joint meetings of those committees.
-Members of the Committee on Educational Affairs serve as liaison members of the Committee on Communications, Publications Committee, and Committee on Quality and are expected to attend the meetings of those committees.
+The chair of the Committee on Educational Affairs serves as a liaison member of the Program Committee and is expected to attend the joint meetings of that committee.
+Members of the Committee on Educational Affairs serve as liaison members of the (1) Committee on Communications; (2) Publications Committee; (3) Committee on Quality; (4) Subcommittee on Dissemination and Implementation Science; (5) Subcommittee on Precision Medicine; (6) Subcommittee on Quality Improvement Education and Training; and (7) Task Force on PhD Careers in Hematology and are expected to attend the meetings of those committees.
+Additionally, the structure of the CME Accreditation Committee, Continuing Certification Task Force, and Well-Being and Resilience Working Group include current members of the Committee on Educational Affairs.

 ...